 Intelligent Mobility Design Centre

-Launched in May 2016, the Royal College of Art’s Intelligent Mobility Design Centre (IMDC) will lead research at the intersection of people, mobility and technology within a complex and changing urban and global environment.
+The Royal College of Art’s Intelligent Mobility Design Centre (IMDC) leads research at the intersection of people, mobility and technology within a complex and changing urban and global environment.

 Intelligent Mobility Design Centre